 Mitacs Inc. is a Canadian not-for-profit organization that supports student research and innovation projects through a number of different programs for both domestic and international opportunities.
 Senior undergraduates (third year and above) at Lakehead are eligible to participate.
 Unless otherwise noted, international students are eligible, and all disciplines are eligible.

 Accelerate supports research collaborations between the university and for-profit corporations and eligible not-for-profit corporations, municipalities, and hospitals in Canada, as well as for-profit businesses outside of Canada (Accelerate International).
 Undergraduate students can complete up to 3 internship units (each unit is 4-6 months in duration).
 Total awards are $15,000 per internship unit ($10,000 paid to the student, $5,000 for research costs).
 Partner organizations must be willing to host the intern for 50% of the project duration and must also contribute $7,500 in cash funding per internship unit.
 Open call (no deadline) - Applications are submitted through the Office of Research Services; contact: Lexi Haslehurst, firstname.lastname@example.org.
 Please see the following document as well.

 Globalink Research Awards provide funding for short-term international research stays in over 50 eligible countries (see the Mitacs website for the current list of eligible countries).
 Students propose a research project, to be co-supervised by a Lakehead supervisor and a host supervisor.
 Successful applicants will receive a CAD 6,000 award to support a 12-16 week research stay.
-It is open call – no deadline to apply, but applications should be submitted approximately 4 months before the desired start date (e.g. apply by January for a summer project).
+It is open call – no deadline to apply, but applications should be submitted approximately 4-6 months before the desired start date (e.g. apply by January for a summer project).
 Applicants have one year from the date of approval to start the project.